-The Following is an excerpt from The Truth Of Happiness book.
-Information on The Truth Of Happiness book and ten-week course is here.
+The Following is an excerpt from one of my books, The Truth Of Happiness.
+Information on The Truth Of Happiness book and ten-week Dhamma study is here.

 This week’s study of Impermanence, Not-Self, and Stress, and next week’s study of Dependent Origination and The Five Clinging-Aggregates will develop understanding of these teachings within the proper context, and with heightened concentration and refined mindfulness.

 I will first describe anicca, anatta, and dukkha separately and then describe the ongoing interplay of these three “Marks of Existence.”
 The first two characteristics, anicca and anatta, are animate while dukkha is inanimate as a description of the result of the first two.
 It will be seen, though, that dukkha has an animating characteristic due to the reaction to stress within the conditioned mind of anatta.

 During this week’s study, and next week’s too, I will place some emphasis on the contradictions between the Buddha’s direct teachings and modern Buddhist doctrine.
 I include this only for clarity and context.
 I intend no disrespect for the later-developed teachings, or of any individual teacher.